Sticky Toffee Pudding with Toffee Sauce and Homemade Vanilla Bean Gelato

 The Date Sponge: What Makes It Work

-The batter for this pudding is not complicated, but the date preparation step is not optional and cannot be rushed.
+The batter for this sticky toffee pudding is not complicated, but the date preparation step is not optional and cannot be rushed.
 Chop the Medjool dates, place them in a bowl with boiling water and baking soda, and leave them for a full ten minutes.
 The baking soda breaks down the cell structure of the dates as they soften, which is what makes them so easy to fold into the batter without lumps.
 After ten minutes, mash them lightly with a fork.
 You are not making a puree, you just want them rough and soft, still with some texture.
 That texture carries through into the final sponge.

 The sauce is five ingredients: brown sugar, heavy cream, butter, vanilla, and a pinch of salt.
 All of them go into a small saucepan at the same time.
 Bring it to a simmer, stirring, then cook for three to four minutes until it thickens slightly and coats the back of a spoon.
 That is it.
 The unforgiving part is temperature control.
 If the heat is too high and the sauce splits, you end up with a greasy, grainy mess.
 Medium heat.
 Steady simmer.
 Do not walk away from it.